 In general, the spring mechanism seems to work as intended — but after a few weeks of daily use, I noticed it had separated slightly from the micro-USB connector.
 Pushing it back up inside the connector and twisting slightly seemed to reattach it without issue, but given that’s the most likely place for the cable to fail, it’s something I’ll be keeping an eye on.

 My review pack also included the Mos Magnetic Organiser, a sculpted magnetic device that you place on (or stick to) a flat surface.
-The idea is that rather than having to retrieve your chargers from the floor every day because they’ve slipped off the table yet again, you place the plug on the organiser and it stays magnetically attached until you need it.
+Rather than having to retrieve your chargers from the floor because they’ve slipped off the table yet again, you place the plug on the organiser and it stays magnetically attached until you need it.

 It’s not something I’d bother to pack, but it’s a useful extra if you’ve got a desk or other regular workspace at home.

 Overall, I liked the Mos charging cables a lot.
 They seemed more robust than standard versions, without needing to pay much more for them.
 They’re an attractive, practical accessory for travellers, and are backed by a lifetime warranty — if they break, the company will replace them.